TuringIntern2018/TuringIntern2018.github.io/index.md

    weights_flat = np.concatenate([item.flatten() for item in weight_values], axis=0)
    return weight_names, weights_flat
 ```
+The full code can be found at http://acabassi.github.com/linear-regression-tensorflow/...

+# Linear regression with TensorFlow

+Same but with LinearRegressor Estimator and without binarising the 'ArrDelay' variable.
+The full code can be found at http://acabassi.github.com/linear-regression-tensorflow/...

 # How to parallelise TensorFlow code
-The guidelines given here to run the above code in a distributed setting are specific to the Urika-GX platform.
+The guidelines given here to run linear and logistic regression with TensorFlow in a distributed setting are specific to the Urika-GX platform.
 However, they can be easily be generalised to any other platform by replacing the commands to start a job and the node names as needed.

 ## Setting up the cluster
 From the TensorFlow website: *A TensorFlow "cluster" is a set of "tasks" that participate in the distributed execution of a TensorFlow graph.
 Each task is associated with a TensorFlow "server", which contains a "master" that can be used to create sessions, and a "worker" that executes operations in the graph.
 A cluster can also be divided into one or more "jobs", where each job contains one or more tasks.*